Bradley Steven Perry

 Bradley Steven Perry (born November 23, 1998) is an American actor, podcaster, and YouTuber.
 He played the role of Gabe Duncan on the Disney Channel family sitcom Good Luck Charlie, and the role of Roger Ellison in Disney's High School Musical spin-off film Sharpay's Fabulous Adventure.
 Following this, Perry co-starred on the Disney XD comedies Mighty Med and its spinoff Lab Rats: Elite Force, where he played the role of Kaz.
 He is also known for his roles in the Disney XD Original Movie Pants on Fire (2014) and Hubie Halloween (2020).

 Early and personal life

 Perry was born on November 23, 1998 and has three older sisters.
 He was homeschooled on the set of Good Luck Charlie and played on a local baseball team in his free time.
 Perry is also a fan of the Boston Red Sox and the New England Patriots and appeared in an NBC Sunday Night Football television promo as "The Patriots Kid".

 In 2021, Perry graduated from the University of Southern California.

 Perry was in a relationship with actress and singer Sabrina Carpenter from 2014 to 2015.

 Since 2024, Perry has been in a relationship with Natasha Bure, the daughter of actress Candace Cameron Bure and Russian hockey player Valeri Bure.
 The pair privately got engaged in April 2025, and got married on September 14, 2025, in Malibu, California.
+On May 7, 2026, the couple announced they were expecting their first child together.